CORRELATIONS

 • Decreasing together - -

-Negative correlations are two variables travelling in different directions.
+Negative correlations occur when two variables move in opposite directions.

 • As one variable increases +